polkascan/py-substrate-metadata-docs/docs/mangata-parachain/council.md

 Disapprove a proposal, close, and remove it from the system, regardless of its current state.

-Must be called by the Root origin.
+Must be called by the Root origin or a foundation account.

 Parameters:
 * `proposal_hash`: The hash of the proposal that should be disapproved.